jac-oblong/JML/related-projects/README.md

 computers, add-ons to the computers, or entirely separate projects that were useful in the development of the **jml** computers.

+These projects do not occur in any particular order.

 ## Arduino Z80 Debugger
 This is a small Arduino-based project designed to capture output signals from a **Z80 CPU**.